stmunees/text-analytics/README.md

-# CS7IS4: Text Analytics
+# CS7IS4: Text Analytics, TCD
-TCD Group 5 for Text Analytics
+## Group 5 for Text Analytics

 We are using Python 3.6 in this project.